 Inspiring Futures seeks to advance our understanding about how and why arts interventions affect the lives of people in the criminal justice system, and to explore how their positive effects can be optimised to enable a step-change in arts and criminal justice practice.
 The programme aims to address long-term inequalities and to broaden access to the arts for people in the criminal justice system now and in the future.

-The Institute of Criminology will embed a participative research culture at every stage of the project.
-Helix Arts will be positioned within a ‘community’ for good practice.
-This will lead to professional development opportunities, fostering of talent, peer reflection, case studies, online platforms, workshops and networking events.
+The Institute of Criminology embeds a participative research culture at every stage of the project, with Helix Arts positioned within a ‘community’ of good practice that offers professional development opportunities, fosters talent, enables peer reflection, presents case studies, and develops online platforms, workshops, and networking events.